williamwutq/game_HappyHex/README.md

 - Fonts for quit button, user information, game turns and score inside the game page is "Courier".

 #### Normal Color Theme
+This theme is the default game theme, or can be activated in the launcher page themes, when the `Normal` switch is set to `ON`.

 - Color for the background of any launcher page is `rgb(241, 243, 213)`.
 - Color for the background of the strip behind the title, styled "Happy Hex", is `rgb(219, 223, 151)`.
 - Colors for author information and copyright on the button of launcher pages are `rgb(0, 73, 54)`.